 If you’re sleeping for under 8 hours, go ahead and wear a tampon.
 Because tampons are worn inside your body, you won’t leak while shifting around during your sleep.
-If you have a habit of oversleeping, this isn’t the right option for you.
-Wearing tampons for more than 8 hours increases your risk of a rare but dangerous infection called TSS.
+If you have a habit of oversleeping, this isn’t the right option for you as wearing tampons for more than 8 hours increases your risk of getting infections.
 So, if you are likely to hit the snooze button a bunch, opt for a pad instead.
-Learn more about sleeping with a tampon in here.

 - Get out of bed slowly in the morning

-If you’re wearing a pad, it may be a good idea to get up slowly.
+If you’re wearing a pad to prevent period leaks at night, it may be a good idea to get up slowly.
 Because of gravity, your menstrual blood will have pooled in your vagina instead of coming out all at once.
 This means that when you get up, the menstrual fluid that collected in your vagina will come out all at once.
 In order to avoid a leak at this point, get out of bed slowly.